ChannyHong/cctv-mask-detector/README.md

 python extract_faces.py
 ```

-Then, we finetune our mask detection CNN model further, by using the training script we used earlier, but by :
+Then, we finetune our mask detection CNN model further, by using the training script we used earlier.
+Here, instead of using the default MTCNN, we use the finetuned version we output earlier.
+And of course, we also use the weights of the detector model we trained earlier to initialize (hence the finetuning):
 ```
 python train_mask_detector.py \
 --train_examples_path=mask_dataset/train \
 --train_dataset_size_per_class=500 \
 --batch_size_per_class=4 \
 --num_epochs=50 \
---pretrained_detector=
+--mtcnn_model_path=models/finetuned_mtcnn.pt \
+--pretrained_detector_model_path=models/detector.pt \
 --detector_model_output_path=models/finetuned_detector.pt
 ```

 ## Final Result

-Now let's test out our fully finetuned model on the Arlo footage frames:
+Now let's test out our fully finetuned MTCNN + mask detector models:
 ```
 python cctv_mask_detector.py \
 --mtcnn_model_path=finetuned_mtcnn.pt \